Apparel for Cycling: Enhance the Experience

 Cycling Shorts or Tights–These generally have a padded crotch for comfort on longer rides.
 Wear long cycling tights or layer regular tights over cycling shorts in cooler weather to help prevent muscle or joint injuries.
 If you ride for any distance you will need to develop a high RPM (80 – 110) for efficiency.
 When your legs are moving that fast, baggy clothes will chafe, as will the the seams in ordinary underwear, so you’ll need something clingy like lycra.
 And if you exert yourself, you will need to have some kind of liner in these shorts to wick moisture from your privates.
 Bicycle shorts are meant to be worn with no underwear; they are usually made out of lycra and are lined with wicking pads.

 Endura Sports offers shorts that are more than cycling shorts-they are versatile active wear.
-The Firefly short for women and the Hummvee Lite short are perfect for rides around town, a club ride, or when you ride on the bicycle paths.
-The Firefly short is made with Supplex® nylon peach fabric, with a mesh drop liner short and a comfortable antibacterial stretch pad.
-The short also features side entry pockets with pucker detail.
+Pictured below are the Trekkit short for women and the Cairn short for men.
+They are perfect for rides around town, a club ride, or when you ride on the bicycle paths.
+The Trekkit short is made with lightweight, breathable 4-way stretch fabric, 2 front hand pockets + 1 concealed rear zipped pocket with a mesh drop liner short and a comfortable antibacterial stretch pad.

-Comfort Performance is what you will feel while wearing the Endura Sport Extract Short.
+The essential cycling short-the lycra short.
 The short is made of a an ultra fast wicking fabric that will keep you cool and dry while riding.
-The silicone leg grippers along the hem of the legs of the shorts prevent the short legs from creeping up the leg during rides.
+The men’s 6 panel and 8 panel Xtract shorts have silicone leg grippers along the hem of the legs of the shorts prevent the short legs from creeping up the leg during rides.
 The shorts use men and women specific pads in the crotch area.

 Helmet–A helmet, properly worn, protects your head and brain from injury when you fall.
 This is important because three-fourths of all permanent or fatal injuries in bicycle accidents are head injuries (1).
 Wearing a helmet reduces the risk of such injuries by 85% (2).
 With a helmet, your overall accident risk is about the same as a car driver’s (3).
 The health benefits from cycling more than offset any additional risk of injury.